All Collections

 caller_type

-Defines the direction type:
+Determines the caller type:

-default – a phone number
+default – a phone number or SIP account

 scheme – call forwarding scheme